tangrammer/cryogen-blog/resources/templates/md/posts/13-01-2015-using-cylon-oauth2.md

 **Note that this demo, trying to be simple, uses atom backed stores** not intended to be used in production environments (you'l loose all your persistent data each time your app restarts).
 You can replace that persistence implementation by any one persistence implementations you prefer (for example postgre), only you'll have to implement the required protocol.

-You can see last components plus 22 more :) .
-Don't be afraid I'll work a bit on getting clear this first diagram
+You can see now last bootstrap-cover components plus 22 more :) .
+Don't be afraid I'll work a bit on getting clear this first diagram.
+Bootstrap-cover components are highlighted in yellow and oauth components specifically written in this demo project in orange (related with mailing, form rendering and atom storing).
+Following this graph we can distinguish 2 servers, the new **:authorization-server-http-listener** component tree that represents the Oauth provider, and the old one :http-listener-listener that has the **:webapp-oauth-client** included

 [<img src="https://dl.dropboxusercontent.com/u/8688858/cylon-oauth2-example/all-bis.png" alt="Drawing" style="width: 100%;"/>](https://dl.dropboxusercontent.com/u/8688858/cylon-oauth2-example/all-bis.png)

 ### Let's focus on Oauth2
-As I suspect that you're thinking now that OAuth2 is really complex now :), let's split a bit this complex diagram to get the simplicity of OAuth2 specification
+As I suspect that you're thinking now that OAuth2 is really complex now :), let's split a bit this complex diagram to reach the simplicity of OAuth2 specification

-#### juxt/cylon persistence:  TokenStore and SessionStore protocols
+#### Cylon persistence:  TokenStore and SessionStore protocols

-As you can see in the system diagram there're a lot of session-store and token-store components, and obviuosly related with storing data.
-Following the protocols descriptions:
+As you can see in the system diagram there're a lot of session-store and token-store components, designed to keep information in the different Oauth communication flows.
+Following are the protocols descriptions:

 **cylon.token-store.protocols/[TokenStore](https://github.com/juxt/cylon/blob/master/src/cylon/token_store/protocols.clj#L11)**